 Unfortunately, too many Christians treat their faith like a job.
 On Sunday morning, they come to church for about an hour or so.
-But that’s it.
 Then they go back home and ignore God until the following week.
 It’s no wonder so many young people have fallen into the abyss of atheism.
 They see the hypocrisy in those who profess to love God, but devote the absolute minimum amount of time to Him.
 They see it, and they turn their backs on it.
 As Orthodox Christians, we must remember that our Lord calls us to raise our children in the Orthodox Faith (Deuteronomy 6:3-7) and keep it alive.
 Orthodoxy is a way of life, not a religion.
-As such, it requires total devotion from the believer, especially when it comes to imparting our Faith upon the next generation.
+As such, it requires total devotion from the believer.

-In this post, we provide 9 things Orthodox parents can do to keep the Faith alive at home.
-This list is by no means exhaustive.
+In this post, we list some things Orthodox parents can do to keep the Faith alive at home.
+This is by no means an exhaustive list.
 We’ve simply given you a few suggestions to get you thinking!

 1. Read the Bible together

 What better way to keep the Orthodox Faith alive in your home than to read Holy Scripture as a family?
 After all, the Bible* is God’s Word, and has the unique ability to speak to the soul of every human being.
 It speaks with absolute authority, and contains within it the teachings of God on morality, sexuality, humility, and so many other things your children rely on you to teach them.

 Suggestion: Set aside time in the evening when the family is together – perhaps after dinner.
 Find a place to sit together before an icon of Christ.
 Then read the Epistle and Gospel passages for that day and discuss together what Christ is saying to you.